pubudu994/XSS-LAB/README.md

 Welcome to the reflected XSS in HTML context challenge. in this room, you will be exploring a classic reflected Cross-site-scripting vulnerability. your task is to identify and exploit this vulnerability in the web application and capture the hidden flag.
 Xss attacks can allow attackers to inject client-side scripts into web pages viewed by other users, potentially leading to severe consequences.

 Challenge Setup :
-You are presented with a basic web application that includes a search feature. this search page does not properly sanitize the user's input, which leads to a reflected XSS vulnerability.
+You are presented with a basic web application that includes a search feature.
+This search page does not properly sanitize the user's input, which leads to a reflected XSS vulnerability.
 You aim to find this vulnerability, inject a malicious script, and hide the flag.

 Include :
 9 short answer questions.